Stop the Price Gouging

 Here are some ways we can all come together to fight back against corporate greed.

-For starters, the DOJ and FTC could more robustly enforce the Clayton and Sherman Acts and prosecute corporations found in violation.
+For starters, the DOJ and FTC must robustly enforce the Clayton and Sherman Acts and prosecute corporations found in violation.
 The Biden Administration’s “whole of government” approach laid out in the Executive Order on Competition directed the FTC, DOJ, and USDA to coordinate investigation efforts and hold accountable any corporations engaging in price gouging or other deceptive practices.
 Farm Action is closely monitoring the agencies’ progress on their assigned directives.

 WILL YOU HELP FUND THE FIGHT?